 See the recipe card for full information on ingredients and quantities.

-- Overnight Rolls: Assemble the night before and bake fresh in the morning.
+- Overnight cinnamon rolls.
+Prepare the rolls the night before and refrigerate during the second rise.
+Bake fresh the next morning.

-- Mini Rolls: Roll the dough into an 8 x 24-inch rectangle, then slice into 24 rolls for bite-sized treats.
+- Mini cinnamon rolls.
+Roll the dough into an 8 x 24 inch rectangle and slice into about 24 smaller rolls for bite-sized treats.

 How to Make Old Fashioned Cinnamon Rolls